By: Team W14-3 Since: Sept 2018 Licence: MIT

 adddiet ic/$nric cr/Vegetarian

 Expected: Dietary requirement is added for patient.
-To verify, runview diets
+To verify, runview diets. -

 Test case: